Part 2 in a series of tutorials on value investing: Putting theory into practice. How we might begin to value an old time general store.

 It’s Just Not Fair

 It might help to start by identifying what wouldn’t be fair.
 If the current owner was asking $3 million for his business, I would say, “thanks, but no thanks.”
 It might be a wonderful establishment to frequent as a customer but as a potential new owner, the payoff at this price is just not there.
 If the annual net earnings of this business were $100 000, that’s how much I could take out of the business every year.
 At a $3 million asking price, it would take me 30 years just to make back my initial investment.
 30 years is a long time.
 A lot can go wrong in 30 years.
-Perhaps a new highway will be built through the middle of town.
+Perhaps a new highway will be built bypassing main street.

 Looked at another way, the $100 000 in annual earnings that this store is generating would represent a return of 3% on our initial investment of $3 million.
 We would say that the earnings yield of this investment was 3%.
 Again, considering the fairly substantial risks inherent in owning a small business, this is just not enough of a potential return to make it worth our while.
 The price is going to have to be lower to entice us to buy.

 What if we offered $500 000?
 Now the math is looking much more favourable.
 At this price, the return on our investment would be 20% ($100 000 being 20% of $500 000).
 If we took all of this money out of the business, we’d have made back our initial grubstake in only 5 years.
-After that, the highway engineers can do as they want.
+After that, the highway planning committee can do as it wants.
 Of course, the current owner is no dummy and is unlikely to sell off his baby at such a low price.

 The Mighty P:E Ratio